On the way from Santa Clara to the beaches of Isla Santa Lucia, a stopover at Camaguey came in handy, so here I share my little guide with you.

 Camagüey has over 320,000 inhabitants which makes it actually Cuba’s fourth-largest city.
 Here, the main square is called after Ignacio Agramonte y Loynáz, a revolutionary in the Ten Years’ War.
 This war took place between 1868 and 1878 as Cuba was seeking independence from the Spanish.
 Ignacio Agramonte y Loynáz was born in what today is Camagüey and his native house can be visited.

-On the southern side of the square is the Iglesia Catedral de Nuestra Señora de la Candelaria that dates from 1748.
+On the southern side of the square is the Iglesia Catedral de Nuestra Señora de la Candelaria which dates from 1748.
 On the west side, you’ll find yet another Casa de la Trova – this one named after Patricio Ballagas.
 This makes total sense since not only was he born in Camagüey.
 This composer and guitarist also had an important impact on the trova music.

 My favorite part is the northern one since there is the Maqueta de la Ciudad de Camagüey, hence, the city en miniature.
 Next to it, you’ll find the Café Cuidad, one of the nicest cafés I’ve been to in Cuba.
-You get excellent coffee in a pretty worldly ambiance – and you get internet access, provided you have your scratch-card.
+You get excellent coffee in a pretty worldly ambiance – and you get internet access, provided you have your scratch card.

 Plaza de San Juan de Dios